mahabhu/CSE471_assignment/blog.md

 ### Markov Games:

-Finite continuous normal games can be generalized to discrete Markov games, where the agents observe a sequence of state variables, and the reward function $r_i^t=r_i(s_i^t, \overline{a}^t)$ depends on both the current state and the action profile.
-The paper suggests that its results Theorem 1 may be extended to these settings, though some technical challenges remain unresolved.

-A Markov game with $n$ players and discounted rewards is described by a list
+A Markov game is a generalization of both normal form games (multiplayer, singleton state) and Markov Decision Process (single player, multi state).
+There are $n$ players and discounted rewards, described by a list
 $\mathcal{G} = (n, \mathcal{S}, \mathcal{A}, \mathcal{T}, \mathbf{r}, \gamma)$,
 where $\mathcal{S}$ is a finite set of states,
 $\mathcal{A} = \mathcal{A}^1 \times \cdots \times \mathcal{A}^n$